aws/amazon-chime-sdk-component-library-react/README.md

 ## Test

-Run all unit tests
+Run all unit test suites.

 ```
 npm run test
 ```

-Run one file
+Run an individual unit test suite.

 ```
 npm run test -- <filepath>
 ```

-Run test in watch mode
+Run all unit test suites in watch mode

 ```
 npm run test -- --watch
 ```

-Run snapshot image tests, [Docker](https://docs.docker.com/install/) installation is required to run puppeteer in container.
+Run all snapshots test suites, [Docker](https://docs.docker.com/install/) installation is required to run puppeteer in docker container.

 ```
 npm run test:snapshots
 ```

+> Error 1: Service 'chromium' failed to build : toomanyrequests: You have reached your pull rate limit

+You may need to create a [Docker Hub](https://hub.docker.com/) account and [authenticate pull request from Docker Hub](https://docs.docker.com/docker-hub/download-rate-limit/#how-do-i-authenticate-pull-requests).
+Unauthenticated (anonymous) users will have the limits enforced via IP.

+> Error 2: Timeout when you run `npm run test:snapshots`

+You have 2 options:
+1. Set an environment variable `WAIT_ON_TIMEOUT=600000` (e.g. 10 minutes.
+By default, it's 5 minutes).
+It will wait for a longer time while checking for the server to respond.
+2. Start storybook server locally by running `npm start`, then run `npm run test:snapshots`.

-Run snapshot image test for one file, make sure storybook dev server is running locally before running test.
+Run an individual snapshot test suite, make sure that storybook server is running locally before kicking off the test.

 ```
 npm run test:snapshots-path -- <filepath>
 ```

-Run snapshot image test for one file and override existing snapshots.
+Run an individual snapshot test suite and override existing snapshot(s).

 ```
 npm run test:snapshots-path -- <filepath> -u